 - Reduces expenses associated with commuting

-- Access to online and on-site resources and services
+- Allows access to online and on-site resources and services

 - Requires a high level of organization and motivation